Cyril Black: Life and career

 Black was born in Kensington on 8 April 1902, one of the six children of Robert Wilson Black (1871–1951) and his wife Annie Louise (née North).
 He was educated at King's College School.
 He qualified as a chartered surveyor and became a successful property developer, making himself a millionaire before he reached the age of forty.
 In 1930 he married Dorothy Joyce, daughter of Thomas Birkett, of Wigston Hall, Leicester.
 They had one son and two daughters.
 Black was grandfather to Andrew Black, the gambling entrepreneur, founder of Betfair.

 Black served as a Justice of the Peace and Deputy Lieutenant for the County of Greater London.
 He was chairman of Surrey County Council from 1950 to 1964 and mayor of Merton from 1966 to 1967.
 He was knighted in 1959 for political and public services in Surrey.
 He was elected as a Conservative Party Member of the House of Commons at the 1950 general election for the Wimbledon constituency.
 He held the seat until his retirement at the 1970 general election.

 Like his parents, Black was a strict Baptist.
 Among his family's business empire was a chain of teetotal hotels; when the other directors voted to apply for a licence to serve alcohol, Black, a total abstainer, resigned and sold his shares in the company.
 He strove unsuccessfully against the Macmillan government's attempts to liberalise gambling laws, launch Premium bonds, and reform the divorce laws.
 He campaigned in favour of birching petty criminals, and against a wide range of targets, including water fluoridation, the popular BBC comedy show Round the Horne, and immigration.
-In 1965, in his capacity as "a far-right Conservative MP who took a lively interest in sexual matters", Black strenuously opposed liberalising the laws against homosexuals.
+In 1965, in his capacity as "a far-right Conservative MP who took a lively interest in sexual matters", Black strenuously opposed liberalising the laws against homosexuality, arguing "These unnatural practices spell death to the souls of those who indulge them.
+Great nations have fallen and empires destroyed.".
 He proposed that every MP who voted for reform should print in his or her next election address that they were "in favour of private sodomy".
 Black was one of a group of 15 Conservative MPs to vote against the Commonwealth Immigrants Act 1968.